Congregation Beth Israel (Charlottesville, Virginia)

-Congregation Beth Israel is a Reform synagogue and member of the Union for Reform Judaism located at 301 East Jefferson Street in Charlottesville, Virginia.
+Congregation Beth Israel is a Reform Jewish synagogue located at 301 East Jefferson Street in Charlottesville, Virginia, in the United States.
 Founded in 1882, it grew out of Charlottesville's Hebrew Benevolent Society, which was created in 1870.

+Overview

-The congregation's 1882 building is the oldest synagogue building still standing in Virginia.
-It joined the Union of American Hebrew Congregations in 1927.
-The synagogue has an active youth group called BITY (Beth Israel Temple Youth), participating in events with the synagogue throughout the year.
+The congregation's 1882 building is the oldest synagogue building in Virginia.
+It joined the Union of American Hebrew Congregations in 1927 and is now a member of the Union for Reform Judaism.
+The synagogue has an active youth group called Beth Israel Temple Youth (BITY), participating in events with the synagogue throughout the year.
 It also has a preschool, and religious/Hebrew school.

 Congregation Beth Israel offers adult education in the form of lectures, films, and Beit Midrash text study.
 Worship services include Traditional Egalitarian Shabbat Morning Service, Kabbalat Shabbat Service, and Mishkan T'filah (Reform) Services.
 These services are intended to be appropriate across ages and household composition.
 CBI is also involved in mitzvot and acts of tikkun olam through association with and grant funding for local Charlottesville non-profits.